Marty Small Sr.

 In 2017, Small narrowly lost to Frank Gilliam in the Democratic primary for Atlantic City mayor.

 Following the resignation of previous Atlantic City mayor Frank Gilliam, the city council voted to appoint Small as mayor.
-He served for an unexpired term through December 31, 2020 pending a special election in November 2020.
+He served for an unexpired term through December 31, 2020, pending a special election in November 2020.
 In November 2020, he was re-elected for an additional one-year term and in November 2021, he won his first four-year term as mayor.

 Personal life

 Small attended Atlantic City High School, where he played basketball.

-Small graduated from Stockton University in New Jersey, where he earned a Bachelor of Arts in Communications.
+He received a Bachelor of Arts in communications from Stockton University in New Jersey.

-He is married to La’Quetta Small, who is the principal of Atlantic City High School, and together they have two children.
+He and his wife La'Quetta Small, superintendent of the Atlantic City School District, have two children.

+On April 15, 2024, Small was charged with second-degree endangering the welfare of a child, third-degree terroristic threats, third-degree aggravated assault and disorderly persons simple assault.
+The alleged victim is Small's teenage daughter.

+On September 17, 2024, Small was indicted on second-degree endangering the welfare of a child, third-degree charges of terroristic threats, and aggravated assault.